What is a Charter School?

 School Grades Offered:

-CMCA offers grades K-8.
-A high school extension of CMCA, The Vanguard School, offers grades 9-12.
-The Vanguard School has been the top school in Colorado since its existence based on CSAP scores.
+The Vanguard School offers grades K-12.
+The Vanguard School high school has been the top school in Colorado since its existence based on CSAP scores.

 We want all of our students to attend college and we prepare them accordingly.
 Starting at ninth grade, our students are learning about colleges and the skills and knowledge they need to be successful.
 We also help our students complete scholarship applications.
 Our first graduating class received over $3 million dollars in scholarships.
 Click here to learn more about college preparation at The Vanguard School.

-CMCA is conveniently and centrally-located.
-The K-4 campus is behind the Southern Cross Shopping Center off S. Nevada Avenue near downtown Colorado Springs at 1832 S. Wahsatch Avenue.
-The Vanguard School campus (Grades 5-12) address is 1605 S. Corona Avenue.
+The Vanguard School is conveniently and centrally-located.
+The Wahsatch campus (grades K-4) is behind the Southern Cross Shopping Center off S. Nevada Avenue near downtown Colorado Springs at 1832 S. Wahsatch Avenue.
+The Corona campus (grades 5-12) address is 1605 S. Corona Avenue.
 Our phone number is 719.471.1999.